dat-lequoc/llms-ctxt/context/10_gpt5-sdk.md

-# GPT-5 (High Reasoning) — Implementation Guide (no max-output-token setting)
+# GPT-5 (High Reasoning) — Implementation Guide

 This guide shows how to **use the `gpt-5` API with high reasoning effort**: what the setting does, when to use it, request syntax (Python, JavaScript, cURL), streaming, tool calling, Structured Outputs, cost planning, and practical tips.
-Per your request, **all uses and mentions of “max output tokens” (e.g., `max_output_tokens`, `max_tokens`) have been removed**.

 ---